Connections

 Explore the range of services I offer.

-If day-to-day life is feeling "heavy" and uncertain, I am here to provide a safe space and guide you out of survival mode, optimising physical health and brain health so you can find your way home to 'self' again.
-I specialise in regulating the nervous system and improving health outcomes for those suffering the effects of a chronically activated stress response system and victims or survivors of domestic and familial abuse.
+If day-to-day life feels difficult and is passing in a "fog," I am here to provide a safe space and guide you out of survival mode, rehabilitating brain health and optimising physical health.
+Using my Neuro-Cognitive-Somatic RECOVERY protocol, I specialise in regulating the nervous system, supporting day-to-day cognitive functions, including memory, and improving health outcomes for those suffering the effects of severe stress, such as anxiety and physical health issues such as IBS or unexplained pain.

 These sessions focus on: